Eagle LogoPEPTIDE INITIATIVE

 Discovery Year

-First described by Bowers and Momany at Tulane University
+First described by Cyril Bowers and Frank Momany at Tulane University in New Orleans, Louisiana

 Synthetic hexapeptide